cmorten/deno-rollup/example/README.md

 This is a basic example to show Rollup usage withing Deno.

-The Rollup configu is defined in the `./rollup.config.ts` file, and specifies that we wish to created ES bundles from our code in the `./src` directory, including source maps.
+The Rollup config is defined in the `./rollup.config.ts` file, and specifies that we wish to created ES bundles from our code in the `./src` directory, including source maps.

 The code in `./src` is fairly trivial, but makes use of typescript, dynamic imports, URL imports (from the std library) and the Deno namespace, in order to demonstrate the bundling capabilities of Rollup with Deno.

 ## Usage

+### Script

 To invoke Rollup to bundle files in the `./src` directory, from this directory run: